bytescale/bytescale-legal-docs/privacy-policy.md

 **_In Short: _** _ We may use cookies and other tracking technologies to collect and store your information._

 We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice.
+Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Policy.

 ### 6. Is your information transferred internationally?